 Daniel Meron is Co-Chair of the firm’s Healthcare Services & Providers Industry Group.
 He served previously as Global Co-Chair of the firm’s Healthcare & Life Sciences Practice Group.
 Mr. Meron brings to his practice his unique experience as a high-level official at both the Department of Justice and the Department of Health and Human Services.

-Mr. Meron’s practice focuses on representing members of the healthcare industry in complex and high stakes disputes with the government.
+Mr. Meron represents members of the healthcare industry in complex and high stakes disputes with the government.
 He has particular expertise in False Claims Act and related civil investigations, legal challenges to the validity of agency regulations and policies, and providing sophisticated compliance counseling.
 His clients include plans, providers, PBMs, specialty pharmacies and pharmaceutical, biotech, and medical device manufacturers.

 Mr. Meron is consistently recognized as one of the leading healthcare lawyers in the country.
-His prominent litigation successes earned him the National Law Journal’s accolade of Healthcare Law Trailblazer (2019), Benchmark Litigation’s recognition of Litigation Star (2019), and, among numerous other recognitions, he has twice been named by Law360 a Healthcare MVP (2016, 2019) and recommended in Who's Who Legal: Healthcare 2020.
+His prominent litigation successes earned him the National Law Journal’s accolade of Healthcare Law Trailblazer (2019), Benchmark Litigation’s recognition of Litigation Star (2020-2021), and, among numerous other recognitions, he has twice been named by Law360 a Healthcare MVP (2016, 2019) and recommended in Who's Who Legal: Healthcare 2020.
 He has been repeatedly named a leading lawyer by The Legal 500 US and Chambers USA, in which sources applaud him for his “quality, reliable advice in time-sensitive situations.”
 In addition, Legal Media Group — a part of Euromoney Institutional Investor PLC — has identified Mr. Meron as one of the “stars” in the area of government investigations and fraud & abuse (2013-2016) and Nightingale’s Healthcare News named him one of the top 10 outstanding healthcare fraud and compliance lawyers.
 He was also named Government Investigations Attorney of the Year in 2020 by LMG Life Sciences.